 Divorce in New Jersey is a loss, and you are going to go through a grieving process just as if someone you love has passed.
 It’s OK to grieve for the life you thought you were going to have and even for the spouse you thought you had married.
 Your life has suddenly changed in some overwhelming ways.
 Go ahead and take time to be sad for what you’re missing.

 Going through a divorce is a mentally draining process that can be incredibly stressful.
 Be kind to yourself, doing whatever you can to keep yourself feeling steady.
 Keep looking ahead and reminding yourself that there is a light at the end of this tunnel, and one day, you will get past this time.
-If you have any questions about divorce in NJ, call the Law Offices Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have any questions about divorce in NJ, call the Law Offices Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.